Moovly/wordpress-plugin/readme.txt

 resort to the code editor, which will allow you to put the shortcode in.

 == Changelog ==

+= 1.0.105 =

+* Had to rollback some technical improvements since it broke on the WordPress plugin repository install process.
+* Changed Template Form required field "Name" to "Video title" to avoid conflicts with template variables.

 = 1.0.102 =